krzysztof-tobola/gradle-examples/presentation/markdown.md

   * all projects
 * paths
   * separated by ":"
-  * absolute if starts by separator
+  * absolute if starts with the separator
   * else relative to current

 ---